The insurance sector has remained one of the most complex sectors in India regarding understanding.

 Life insurance policies provide coverage against the death of the policyholder or any mishap to the family of the policyholder.

 The factors that impact the premium value for life insurance policies include the age of the insured, his/her annual income, assets owned by him/her, his/her liabilities, and health condition.

-The simplest form of life insurance is term insurance that covers the risk but does not provide any savings benefit at all.
+The simplest form of life insurance is term insurance which covers the risk but does not provide any savings benefit at all.
 Thus, the duration is the key to life insurance.
-Earlier you start, lower will be your premium amount.
+Earlier you start, the lower will be your premium amount.

-Thus, the factor that impacts the insurance premium is age.
-Higher the age; higher will be the premium for the health insurance plan.
+Thus, the factor that impacts the premium for insurance is age.
+The higher the age; the higher will be the premium for the health insurance plan.

 Other factors that are important include existing health conditions, family size, income and type of coverage.

 Car insurance in simple words is of two types – third-party and comprehensive.

 Third-party insurance is the primary form and is mandatory by the regulator.
 On the other hand, comprehensive insurance provides coverage for you and your car.